-Corporate Sponsorship Program: There are two ways to participate in the Corporate Sponsorship Program: Providing poll workers and/or offering business facilities for a poll site.
-Providing poll workers means staffing a precinct board/s with corporate employees.
+Corporate Sponsorship Program: There are two ways to participate in the Corporate Sponsorship Program: Providing poll workers and/or offering business facilities for a polling place.
+Providing poll workers means staffing a precinct board(s) with corporate employees.
 Wells Fargo Bank, for instance, fully staffed a couple of precinct boards with their employees.
 Some of their employees spoke one of the four covered languages providing bilingual assistance in the November 2008 Presidential General Election.
+Sprint partnered with us as a corporate sponsor in 2010, providing volunteers on Election Day.
+Sprint also contracted with our office, providing state-of-the-art communication devices including; 1,700 cell phones for polling places, Sierra Wireless Overdrive Mobile HotSpots to enhance our capabilities at outreach events and i365 Motorola Sprint Nextel Direct Connect phones with scanning devices used to track election supply deliveries.

 In return, the corporation gets the benefits of sponsor recognition, high visibility, online recognition, media recognition events, and use of the Orange County logo.
 By participating in this one-of-a-kind program, corporations can show their involvement in the community where they do business.